Canonical bundle formula and degenerating families of volume forms: Introduction

-where $\eta$ is a singular hermitian metric given by the discriminant divisor $B_R$ and $\psi$ is a singular hermitian metric of $J$ with semipositive curvature current and with zero Lelong numbers at every point.
-In particular, $J$ is nef.
+where \begin{itemize} \item $\eta$ is a singular hermitian metric given by the discriminant divisor $B_R$ and \item $\psi$ is a singular hermitian metric of $J$ with semipositive curvature current and with zero Lelong number at every point of $Y$. \end{itemize} \end{theorem}

+\noi In particular, if $Y$ is compact, then the moduli part line bundle $J$ is nef by Proposition~\ref{psa}.
+This recovers nefness of $J$ in \cite{Ka98} with a different method in this case.
+Theorem~\ref{main} answers a question of \cite[p.742]{EFM} which asked if there is a metric approach to the canonical bundle formula~\cite{Ka98}.

+Note that $R$ and $B_R$ are not necessarily effective, thus $\ld, \mu$ and $\eta$ are not necessarily with semipositive curvature currents.
+Also while $\mu$ is uniquely determined by $\ld$, the metrics $\psi$ and $\eta$ are not: they can be added with constants $c$ and $-c$, for example.

+\noi \emph{Remark.} In order to make the comparison with this paper explicitly clear, we emphasize that \cite{Ka98} did not use analytic notions such as singular hermitian metrics or plurisubharmonic functions at all. \\

+Our next main result shows that the discriminant divisor has analytic characterization in terms of fiberwise integration along $f$ of singular volume forms.
+This confirms a folklore conjecture, cf. \cite[p.81]{Ka96}, \cite{Ka98}, \cite[p.10]{Ka00A}, \cite{T07}.

+\begin{theorem} Let $f: (X,R) \to (Y,B)$ be a surjective projective morphism with connected fibers between complex manifolds satisfying Kawamata's condition, Definition~\ref{snc}.
+Let $B_R$ be the discriminant divisor of $R$.
+Let $m = \dim Y$. \begin{itemize}